Code-Institute-Submissions/project-portfolio-30/README.md

 * The training data to fit the model come from the dataset provided by the Code Institute and saved to this [Kaggle dataset directory](https://www.kaggle.com/codeinstitute/cherry-leaves).
 This dataset contains 4208 images for quicker model training.
 	* Train data - target: infected or not; features: all images

+## Agile Methodology and CRISP-DM Workflow

+THe agile methodolody and CRISP-DM workflow were used in planning and developing this project.

+The CRISP-DM workflow was used to delve deeper into the business requirements of the client and improve our compliance with business understanding.
+That and the further steps of data understanding and preparation, modelling, evaluation and deplyment; were broken down into milestones on Github projects.
+Issues related to the project development and business requirements were then assigned to fdacilitate the relevant milestone.

+Please view the Github projects board [here](https://github.com/users/StephenB92/projects/5/views/1).

 ## Dashboard Design